-When possible, letters of appointment shall be presented to bargaining unit members at least seven days prior to the day the class is scheduled to begin.
-All letters of appointment, however, will be presented to the bargaining unit member no later than the tenth working day following the bargaining unit member's first meeting with the class.
+When possible, letters of appointment for full-term Fall and Spring semesters shall be presented to bargaining unit members at least thirty days prior to the day the class is scheduled to begin.
+All letters of appointment for full-term Fall and Spring semesters will be presented to bargaining unit members no later than the first meeting with the class.
+All other letters of appointment, however, will be presented to the bargaining unit member no later than the tenth working day following the bargaining unit member's first meeting with the class.